-Borrow a real firefighter's mask to bring to story hour or circle time.
+Borrow a real firefighter's mask and a pair of heavy-duty firefighter boots to bring to story hour or circle time.
 Show kids the firefighter's mask and explain how it is used by the firefighter to breathe during a fire.
 Invite an actual firefighter if possible to visit your class and give a presentation about firefighters and their clothing.

 Stop Drop and Roll (A Book about Fire Safety) by Margery Cuyler and illustrated by Arthur Howard is another story by this author of the Bumpy Little Pumpkin and is part of her Jessica Worries series.
 In this book, young Jessica is worried about fire, but learns that the only way to overcome her fears is to learn what to do in case a fire happens.
 This book includes a list of 10 helpful and practical fire safety tips, for both parents and children, such as testing smoke alarms once a month, and practicing family fire drills twice a year.
 Stop, drop, and roll is an important lesson to teach all young children, and you can finish your reading of this story with a practice session.